NextronSystems/thor-manual/usage/scan.rst

   * - **-e target-folder**
     - Write all output files to the given folder

-Parameters Possibly Relevant for Your User Case
+Parameters possibly relevant for your Use Case
 -----------------------------------------------

 .. list-table::